-The world is constantly changing and growing, and so are all the wonderful things to learn in it.
-From changing perspectives on history and studies of people to the world of deep AI and computer science, there’s more to know than ever before.
+The world is constantly changing and growing, and so are all the wonderful things to learn.
+From changing perspectives on history and studies of people to the world of artificial intelligence and computer science, there’s more to know than ever before.

-When you’re out of school, however, it can be hard to find places to learn new things, create new skills, and expand your horizons.
-The Internet is helping to solve this by making courses and training easier to find than ever before.
-Online classes are the perfect way for most to continue their education and we’ve put together a list of sources to help you find the best fit for you.
+When you’re out of school, however, finding places to learn new things, create new skills, and expand your horizons can be hard.
+The internet helps by making courses and training easier to find.
+Online classes are a great way to continue your education.

-Here are 30 of the best online learning sites, offering a mix of free and paid classes, courses, training, certificates, and much more.
+We cover 30 of the best online learning sites, offering a mix of free and paid classes, courses, training, professional certificates, and more.

 1. Academic Earth

 Academic Earth is a collection of free online college courses from some of the world’s leading universities and colleges.
-On its site you’ll be able to find specific courses in many subjects as well as search by university.
-It collects playlists and video groups to help you learn from many different services, too.
+On the site, you can find specific courses in many subjects and search by university.
+The platform collects playlists and video groups to help you learn from different services, too.

 2. Alison Learning Paths